 Immediately below, you will find a list of the teaching staff for the degree, who together comprise the Modern South Asian Studies Teaching Committee.
 They are responsible for delivering the Core Course (see p.
-28 and Canvas for more information), the Core Language teaching for 'language track' students (see pp. 30-34), the Option papers (see pp. 34-47), and are available for the supervision of theses.
+24 and Canvas for more information), the Option papers (see pp. 25-39), and are available for the supervision of theses.